mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 **params**<br>
 *(dict) (optional, default: None)*

 Dictionary, list of tuples or bytes to send in the query string for the HTTP request.

+This gets
-This gets urlencoded and either attached to the raw URL when GET method is used or send with `Content-Type: application/x-www-form-urlencoded` and a automaticly generated `Content-Length` header as POST method HTTP body.
+- urlencoded and either attached to the raw URL when GET method is used.
+- send with `Content-Type: application/x-www-form-urlencoded` and an automatically generated `Content-Length` header as POST method HTTP body.

 Only used if `url` is specified, not used for `file`.

 **year_field**<br>
 *(string) (optional, default: None)*